rust-lang/reference/src/expressions.md

 * Dereference of a variable, or field of a variable, with type `&mut T`.
 Note:
   This is an exception to the requirement of the next rule.
-* Dereferences of a type that implements `DerefMut`: this then requires that the value being dereferenced is evaluated is a mutable place expression context.
+* Dereferences of a type that implements `DerefMut`: this then requires that the value being dereferenced is evaluated in a mutable place expression context.
 * [Array indexing] of a type that implements `IndexMut`: this then evaluates the value being indexed, but not the index, in mutable place expression context.